api/signature

 • Authentication signature implementation

-All requests to the API server must be signed with user login/secret pair.
+All secured requests to the API server must be signed with user login/secret pair.
 The algorithm how to sign HTTP requests (Version 1, 2):

 • Split url to path and query parameters with "?"